Electrical Licensing Board

 Susan Chew – Chair

-Ms Chew is an experienced board member and has served on various boards of not-for-profit organisations providing health, disability and educational services.
-Susan currently serves on the boards for the Yued Aboriginal Corporation, Ember Connect and Alinea Inc. Susan has over 20 years of experience as a commercial and corporate lawyer having held senior legal roles for large organisations including multi-national corporations and ASX-listed companies in the engineering, IT (information technology), energy and utilities sectors.
+Susan Chew has been appointed to the Board as Chair.
+Susan is an experienced board member and has served on various boards for not-for-profit organisations.
+She is currently serving on the board for the Yued Aboriginal Corporation, Ember Connect and Alinea Inc. Susan has over 20 years' experience as a commercial and corporate lawyer having held senior legal roles for large organisations in the engineering, IT (information technology), energy, and utilities sectors.
 Susan is also a corporate governance professional, holding formal qualifications from the Governance Institute of Australia and is a graduate of the Australian Institute of Company Directors.
-Her ability to apply legal reasoning and corporate governance brings a unique skillset to the Board.

 ELB member – Melissa Mammone